After reading this, you will be able to make a fire using anything

 Step 2: Rub steel wool onto ends of 9v battery

-Step 3: Place steel wool in bird’s nest.
-You have fire.
+Step 3: Place steel wool in the bird’s nest.
+You now have a fire.

-In most occasions you would have your bug-out bag or a survival kit with the necessities.
-In that kit you should have some sort of fire starter.
+On most occasions, you would have your bug-out bag or a survival kit with the necessities.
+In that kit, you should have some sort of fire starter.
 While there are these various ways you should have a fire flint stick like this.
-They are cheap, useful and in one strike your bird’s nest alight and you have fire.
+They are cheap, useful and in one strike your bird’s nest alight and you have a fire.

 When you are in a survival mode, your body needs to conserve energy as you are on foot with low foods and energy and a lot of these methods (except for the makeshift lighter electrical ones or sun-powered ways) use quite some energy.
 This is why it is imperative to have a back-up fire starter in your kit.